samuellihn/obsidian-freeview/public/Sociological Research Questions.md

 > **Who in the U. S. is most and least concerned about the environment and why?**
 > Concerned: how? social media? votes?
-> Envrionment: what kind of? local? atmosphere? forest? domestic? international?
+> Environment: what kind of? local? atmosphere? forest? domestic? international?

 How might people understand the question?